-Nicaise le Fevre, not to be confused with Nicolas le Fevre, is an incredibly known french seventeenth-century iatrochemist.
-But to neglect his Traitè de la Chymie, Paris 1660, might be a mistake.
-In fact, I consider this book indispensable to tying ancient chemistry to Alchemy.
+Nicaise le Febvre, not to be confused with Nicolas le Fevre, was another well-known french seventeenth-century iatrochemist.
+Neglecting his Traitè de la Chymie, Paris 1660, might be a mistake.
+I consider this book indispensable to tying ancient chemistry to Alchemy.
 Here is a unique laboratory tool: the egg inside the egg.

 Mercure was an ambiguous term in seventeenth-century chemical and alchemical environments.
-The translation in English is “Mercury”, but more than often it was used to indicate our Mercurius/Secret Fire since even chemists did prefer the term Vif-Argent to define metallic mercury.
+The translation in English is “Mercury”, but more often than it was used to indicate our Mercurius/Secret Fire since even chemists did prefer the term Vif-Argent to define metallic mercury.
 Here we have to understand what does mean fixation of Mercure is.
-Our alchemical Mercurius is the product of reiterated salt volatilizations in preliminary works and gives off a very volatile substance that does need to be fixed, that’s to say to be made less volatile.
-We called the product of this operation Mercurius Philosophorum, or Sulphur (1).
+Our alchemical Mercurius is the product of reiterated salt volatilizations in preliminary works.
+It gives off a very volatile substance that does need to be fixed, that’s to say to be made less volatile.
+We called the product of this operation Mercurius Philosophorum (1). ( see an Opus Magnum scheme).

-Even if Nicaise le Fevre does mean a generic fixation, the representation of this tool, as said above, is unique.
+The representation of this tool, as said above, is unique.
 I don’t mean to add anything, but to end my translation:

-“… there is also the image of an egg which is enclosed inside another one, so accurately to shorten ( raccourcy, old form for raccourcir, in original french) and the real perfection of these three vessels which may serve to fixation.
+“… there is also the image of an egg enclosed inside another one, so accurately to shorten ( raccourcy, old form for raccourcir, in original french) and the real perfection of these three vessels which may serve to fixation.

-- See also Atalanta Fugiens & Coral from Waters and Basilius Valentinus, Salt Azoth or Philosophers Gold? ;
+- See also Atalanta Fugiens & Coral from Waters and Basilius Valentinus, Salt Azoth or Philosophers Gold?

 - Canseliet, the Art of Music & Weight ;